 Board of Directors

-The OlyCAP Board of Directors meets the 2nd Wednesday of every month, except for the months of July and either November or December.
+The OlyCAP Board of Directors meets the 2nd Wednesday of every other month.

 Maj-Britt Peacock (pronounced MYbritt) has served on the OlyCAP board since 1999, after serving three years on the HeadStart Policy Council.
 It has been wonderful to watch all the good that has been accomplished in our two counties, Clallam and Jefferson, and being a part of helping the vulnerable population is the best!
 She moved here in 1975, waitressing until 1989.
 Now she is the owner of Beachcomber Café at Fort Flagler (the concession at the state park on Marrowstone) since 2004.
 She loves this area and community, and serving it by being on the OlyCAP board.